GuillaumeMMM/personal-blog/source/_posts/sparkARCustomShaders.md

 SparkAR is Facebook's powerful and surprisingly accessible tool for creating 3D scenes that can be used as Facebook or Instagram filters.
 For about two years now, SparkAR's team added a SparkSL section to their documentation where they describe an underused tool of their software.

-<a href="https://sparkar.facebook.com/ar-studio/learn/sparksl/sparksl-overview" target="_self" class="link">SparkSL</a> for Spark Shader Language is a superset of GLSL 1.0.
+<a href="https://sparkar.facebook.com/ar-studio/learn/sparksl/sparksl-overview" class="link">SparkSL</a> for Spark Shader Language is a superset of GLSL 1.0.
 It's a programming language for shader files (.sca) that can be imported into a SparkAR scene to be applied as textures to objects materials.

-If you don't know what GLSL or shaders are, I recommend reading <a href="https://thebookofshaders.com" target="_self" class="link">The Book of Shaders</a>.
+If you don't know what GLSL or shaders are, I recommend reading <a href="https://thebookofshaders.com" class="link">The Book of Shaders</a>.
 With them, you'll be able - for any material in your scenes - to make visual effects that you couldn't do with textures & the basic shader tools of the grid.

 Especially since the size of an effect matters, and the files you’ll create will just be lines of codes and super light compared with actual textures.